Skip to main content

 1200 x 630px

-The Boiler Upgrade Scheme for landlords is one of the most valuable grants available in the UK right now — offering up to £7,500 off the cost of a heat pump installation.
-If you own a rental property on gas, oil, or LPG heating, you can claim this grant for every eligible property in your portfolio, with no income test and no cap on the number of claims.
+The Boiler Upgrade Scheme for landlords is one of the most valuable grants available in the UK right now.
+It offers up to £7,500 off the cost of a heat pump installation, and from July 2026, the grant rises to £9,000 for properties currently heated by oil or LPG.
+If you own a rental property on fossil fuel heating, you can claim this grant for every eligible property in your portfolio, with no income test and no cap on the number of claims.
 The scheme runs until March 2030.

-This guide answers the #1 question landlords ask — "Is the Boiler Upgrade Scheme available to landlords?" — and covers everything you need to know: grant amounts, eligibility rules, the step-by-step application process, the EPC impact, and a 2026-specific section on how the Home Energy Model delay to 2027 affects the BUS timing decision.
+This guide answers the #1 question landlords ask: "Is the Boiler Upgrade Scheme available to landlords?"
+It covers everything you need to know: the 28 April 2026 rule changes (EPC requirement removed, air-to-air heat pumps now eligible), current and upcoming grant amounts, the step-by-step application process, the EPC impact, planning permission rules, and a 2026-specific section on how the Home Energy Model delay to 2027 affects the BUS timing decision.

 What is the Boiler Upgrade Scheme?

-The scheme covers three technologies: air source heat pumps (ASHPs), ground source heat pumps (GSHPs), and biomass boilers.
+The scheme covers four technologies: air source heat pumps (ASHPs), ground source heat pumps (GSHPs), biomass boilers, and, from 28 April 2026, air-to-air heat pumps.
 Heat pumps are by far the most popular choice and the most relevant for landlords looking to hit the EPC C minimum standard.
+For a full overview of all available funding, see our landlord grants guide.

 BUS at a Glance